jaromilfrossard/permuco4brain/README.md

 `permuco4brain` provides functions to compute permutation test in brain imagery data.
 It is specially designed for M-EEG/ERP data.
-`permuco4brain` is an add-on to `permuco` to computing clustermass tests on spatio-temporal data (eg: full-scalp EEG data).
+`permuco4brain` is an add-on to `permuco` to computing clustermass tests on spatio-temporal data (e.g.: full-scalp EEG data).

 ## Installation